bmckeough/wordle_solver/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/wordle_solver.
+This repository is not under active development and is not supported.
+You are welcome to fork it and continue development and support.